Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Discussion

 \subsection{Industry Implications: Realization of Epistemic Debt}

-The risks identified in our laboratory setting find a direct parallel in recent industry events, validating the Epistemic Debt hypothesis at scale.
-The \textbf{Clawdbot/Moltbot incident} of early 2026 \cite{reuters2026moltbot} serves as a primary case study of the dangers of high utility coupled with low corrective competence.
+The risks identified in our laboratory setting find a suggestive parallel in recent industry events, lending ecological plausibility to the epistemic debt hypothesis.
+The Moltbook incident of early 2026 \cite{reuters2026moltbot} serves as a primary case study of the dangers of high utility coupled with low corrective competence.
 In that event, thousands of developers deployed personal AI agents using generated configurations they did not fully understand.

 While the users successfully orchestrated the functional intent, they outsourced the implementation details, specifically the binding of insecure WebSocket ports.
 When these systems were scanned by malicious actors, the vibe coders were helpless to intervene.
-Much like the participants in our Unrestricted group, these developers were effectively Senior Architects in capability but Junior Interns in comprehension.
+Much like the participants in our Unrestricted group, these developers were effectively senior architects in capability but junior interns in comprehension.
 Without the foundational mental models required for security and architectural oversight, the functional utility they achieved was fundamentally fragile.